 A tree traversal, or tree search, refers to searching every node in a tree data structure one at a time and exactly once.
 Tree traversals are often used when needing to perform an operation on each node in a tree, like checking node data or updating a node.

-What are the ways of traversing a binary tree?
+What are the different types of traversals?

 What is a preorder traversal?